|Nutrition Facts (per serving)|

 Cook the Puddings

-Leave to cook until golden brown approx 20 minutes.
+Leave to cook until golden brown approximately 20 minutes.
 Repeat the last step again until all the batter is used up.

 Serve on hot plates drenched in delicious onion gravy.